makai281/nmtpy/README.md

 and `n-words-trg` to a value different than zero, that value becomes the upper limit for the corresponding vocabulary.

+## Iterators

+There are several iterators under `nmtpy/iterators` which are evolving in a fast pace so don't consider them stable.
+After experimenting with the code for a while, I realized that **the best** way to organize your data is to create a .pkl (pickle) file and to implement an iterator specific to your data & model.

 ## Models

-The only kind-of-stable model in the repository is the NMT with attention model [0] which is implemented in `nmtpy/models/attention.py`.

 We provide a set of implemented methods common to each model in `nmtpy/models/basemodel.py` to load, save the model options and parameters, to enable/disable dropout, to initialize shared variables, etc. Feel free to look at the `basemodel` for further details.

-If you'd like to implement a completely new model, you can start by copying `attention.py` under a different name, let's say `my_new_model.py` in the `nmtpy/models` folder.
+If you'd like to implement a completely new model, you can start by copying the NMT with attention [0] implementation `attention.py` under a different name, let's say `my_new_model.py` into the `nmtpy/models` folder.

-Next step is to implement the following set of abstract methods for your model:
+Next step is to reimplement the methods for your model:
   - `load_data()`
   - `init_params()`
   - `build()`
   - `build_sampler()`
+  - `beam_search()`

-(Note that you can also redefine an already existing method if your model needs modifications for that method.)
+Note that you can also redefine an already existing method in `basemodel` if your model needs modifications for that method.

+### Model list

+  - NMT with attention [0]: `nmtpy/models/attention.py`
+  - Show and Tell [1]: `nmtpy/models/googlenic.py`

 ## Configuration